About Us

 Ari Schwartz

-Ari oversees the organization’s overall issue program and policy work, including member education, policy development, partnerships, and opportunities for collective action.
-He leads our team of staff developing policy, programming, and strategy across a wide range of issues.
+Ari advises the organization’s work on policy, programs, strategy, and campaigns.
 He has served in a number of roles at Local Progress since joining the team in 2017.
 Before joining Local Progress, Ari was lead organizer at DC Jobs With Justice, where he steered a community-labor coalition and led strategic campaigns.
 In that role, Ari developed and coordinated campaigns to win fair workweek protections for service workers, to strengthen D.C.’s minimum wage and paid sick leave laws, to pass wage theft and student loan fraud oversight laws, and to help workers recover tens of thousands of dollars in stolen wages.
-Ari grew up in Maryland, graduated from Vanderbilt University, and lives in Brooklyn, NY.

 Kidist Teferi